inuikasao/USB_to_SegaSaturn_Controller_Arduino_Adapter/README.md

-# USB → Sega Saturn Controller Arduino converter
+# USB → Sega Saturn Controller Arduino adapter

 An adapter that allows USB HID controllers to be used with the Sega Saturn, combining a general-purpose logic IC (TC74HC153) with an Arduino.